 What’s the deal?
 Eat well, drink well, go away happy.

-What to drink: A natural wine like the easy-going Hanami de Bobinet (€26 a bottle), or the rare orange Steinert 2016 by Pierre Frick.
+What should I drink?
+A natural wine like the easy-going Hanami de Bobinet (€26 a bottle), or the rare orange Steinert 2016 by Pierre Frick.

 They’re only 25 and 30 respectively, but Pierre Touitou and Arnaud Lacombe’s second address (after the brilliant Vivant, two doors down) has already gained a reputation that defies their age and experience.
 Here, everything is stripped back to basics: there are no chairs, no tables, not even a proper entrance.
 A bar and kitchen really are all you need when the drinks and dishes are this good.